Are you struggling to harness the power of Twitter for your blog?

 The platform already seems super noisy and has experts on every topic known to man.
 So what can you do to stand out?

 You might worry that you need a sophisticated Twitter strategy, but don’t stress.
-If you focus on a few simple tactics, you’ll easily tap into a community that will support your work and drive the traffic your content deserves.
+If you focus on a few simple tactics, you’ll easily tap into a community that will support your work, drive traffic to your content, and eventually monetize your blog.

 And even if you don’t have tons of followers just yet, you can make the most of those you do have, and start to get on the radars of the influencers that matter.